AI-Based High-Resolution Forest Monitoring ongoing

 - Estimating Canopy Height at Scale by Max Zimmer

-41st ICML Conference, Vienna - May 2024
+41st International Conference on Machine Learning (ICML), Vienna - May 2024

 - Sparse Model Soups a Recipe for Improved Pruning Via Model Averaging by Max Zimmer

-12th ICLR Conference, Vienna - May 2023
+12th International Conference on Learning Representations (ICLR), Vienna - May 2023

 - How I Learned to Stop Worrying and Love Retraining by Max Zimmer